he3-app/documents/docs/guide/index.md

 npm run dev
 ```

-Open the He3 client and check it out.
+Then, open the He3 client and check it out.

 ![step3](/guide/3.png)